Paul Harsley: Macclesfield Town

-Although he started the 2003–04 season at Northampton, on 13 February 2004 he moved to Third Division rivals Macclesfield Town.
+Although he started the 2003–04 season at Northampton, on 13 February 2004, he moved to Third Division rivals Macclesfield Town.
 He helped them to avoid relegation, before a signing a two-year contract in May 2004.
 A successful season followed in 2004–05, when his club made the play-offs, finishing ahead of eighth place Darlington on goal difference.
 Despite ever-present Harsley scoring in the play-off semi-final, Macclesfield were knocked out by Lincoln City.
-At the end of the campaign he was handed the club's Player of the Year award.
+At the campaign's end, he was awarded the club's Player of the Year award.
 The following season proved to be a disappointing one, with Macclesfield again fighting relegation.
-Harsley managed to make 45 league appearances, making 55 appearances in all competitions.
+Harsley made 45 league appearances, making 55 appearances in all competitions.

 Port Vale

 Harsley moved to League One Port Vale on a free transfer for the start of the 2006–07 season.
 A quiet season for both club and player, he made a total of forty appearances.
-Vale were relegated in the 2007–08 season, and the club's misfortune on the pitch began to depress Harsley.
+Vale were relegated in the 2007–08 season.
+The club's misfortune on the pitch began to depress Harsley.
 Though the season had its high points for Harsley as he was captain of the side and also player of the year.

 Chesterfield

-At the end of the season he was out of contract, and decided to move on after turning down a new deal at Vale Park and instead signed for Chesterfield.
+At the end of the season, he was out of contract, and decided to move on after turning down a new deal at Vale Park and instead signed for Chesterfield.
 He failed to impress in 2008–09, making less than 20 appearances all told.
 By February 2009 he was put on the transfer list by manager Lee Richardson.

 After starting the 2009–10 campaign just as poorly, he signed for Darlington on loan for three months on 26 November 2009, along with teammate Danny Hall.
 He played just three games for the club.
 He joined Conference Premier side York City on loan until the end of the season in March 2010, teaming up with his former Vale manager Martin Foyle.
 He made his first start in a 1–0 victory over Mansfield Town on 16 March, and scored his first York goal with the opener in a 4–0 victory over Grays Athletic.
 He finished the loan spell with nine appearances and one goal for York, helping them to a play-off position.
 Chesterfield announced that he would not be offered a new contract at the end of the season.

 North Ferriby United

-Harsley trialled with Northern Premier League Premier Division team North Ferriby United in July 2010 and he signed for them in August.
+Harsley trialled with Northern Premier League Premier Division team North Ferriby United in July 2010, and he signed for them in August.
 He helped them to a play-off finish in 2010–11, though they lost out 2–0 to Colwyn Bay in the play-off semi-finals.
-He made 41 appearances in both league and cup games, before retiring in January 2012.
+He made 41 appearances in league and cup games before retiring in January 2012.